MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/migrating_vms.md

 ## What happens if I do not upgrade the configuration version?

-If you have virtual machines that you created with an earlier version of Client Hyper-V, some features may not work with those virtual machines until you update the VM version.
+If you have virtual machines that you created with an earlier version of Hyper-V, some features may not work with those virtual machines until you update the VM version.

 Minimum VM configuration version for new Hyper-V features: